ericleasemorgan/reader-toolbox/docs/commands.rst

   SELECT COUNT( entity ) AS c, entity FROM ent WHERE type IS 'LOC' GROUP BY entity ORDER BY c DESC;

   -- list all the verbs
-  -- what do things do, and in any carrel the vast majority of time it is always about being and having SELECT COUNT( lemma ) AS c, lemma FROM pos WHERE pos LIKE 'V%' GROUP BY lemma ORDER BY c DESC;
+  -- what do things do, and in any carrel the vast majority of the time it is always about being and having SELECT COUNT( lemma ) AS c, lemma FROM pos WHERE pos LIKE 'V%' GROUP BY lemma ORDER BY c DESC;

   -- list all the nouns; what things exist?